Home for Convalescent Children turned over to Children’s Hospital Society and now is known as Children’s Hospital Rehabilitation Center (1924).

 Seven-week live talent show produced over KMPC using League members as writers and actors.
 Later developed into Free Radio and Television Committee presenting local Christmas and Easter telecasts (1948).

-“The Bedpost News” published with the Los Angeles Tuberculosis and Health Association and Heart Association for home-bound children (1949-1954).
+“The Bedpost News” published with the Los Angeles Tuberculosis and Health Association and Heart Association for children with disabilities (1949-1954).

-Puppets Committee trouped to hospitals, schools, underprivileged, handicapped and retarded children.
+Puppets Committee trouped to hospitals, schools and underprivileged children with developmental and intellectual disabilities.
 Later co-sponsored a Puppeteers Festival of America at UCLA and also initiated a project designed to educate as well as entertain by presenting two family units of hand puppets to Speech Hearing Clinic at USC and Speech Division of Psychological Outpatient Clinic at UCLA (1949-1968).